agiletortoise/drafts-reference/_objects/CallbackURL.md

 CallbackURL objects can be used to open x-callback-url requests and wait for a response from the target app.

+**NOTE:** If you want to open a URL in Safari or another app and do not need a response or x-callback-url support, use the `app.openURL(url)` method on the {% ref App %} object.

 ### Properties

 - **baseURL** *[string]*